tir38/ADBX/README.md

 ##### `$ ax night_mode on|off|auto`

-Set devices night mode (aka dark mode) on, off, or auto. auto will "automatically switches [night mode] based on the device's current location and certain other sensors"
+Set device night mode (aka dark mode) on, off, or auto. auto will "automatically switches [night mode] based on the device current location and certain other sensors"

 ##### `$ ax permissions PACKAGE`